skozlovf/flask-json/docs/index.rst

                                 List of allowed JSONP callback query parameters.

                                 Default: ``['callback', 'jsonp']``.

+``JSON_JSONIFY_HTTP_ERRORS``    .. _opt_jsonify_http_errors:

+                                Return standard HTTP Errors as JSON instead of HTML by default.

+                                Note: this will register custom error handler in Flask.
+So, this option should be set before the init of FlaskJSON.

+                                Default: ``False``.
 ==============================  ================================================

 See :ref:`python:strftime-strptime-behavior` for more info about time related